Forcepoint Replacement for Hybrid and Remote Workforces (2026)

 - On-device SSL inspection.
 Decrypt and inspect HTTPS without routing to a vendor data center.
 Apple Silicon and Windows native. ~100 MB RAM footprint, 4x performance vs legacy proxy SWGs.

 - Out-of-the-box Cloud Application Control for the four major AI tools.
-Block personal accounts and allow enterprise tenants for ChatGPT (OpenAI), Claude (Anthropic), Gemini (via Google Workspace), and Microsoft Copilot (via Microsoft 365).
+Block personal accounts and allow enterprise tenants for ChatGPT, Claude, Gemini (via Google Workspace), and Copilot (via Microsoft 365).
 Critical for hybrid workers who'd otherwise log into consumer AI from a personal account on a coffee shop wifi.
-ChatGPT detail.
-Claude detail.

 - Tenant control extends to OneDrive, Outlook, Google Drive, Dropbox, and Box.
 Same CAC mechanism.
 Same on-device enforcement.
 No PoP required.